Now with less fire!note

 , as the city is considered by many the image of mundane mediocrity (at best).

 Possibly the biggest reason why this goes unchallenged is because all but the most anal-retentive of locals have a sense of humor about it — they'll tell you themselves

 .
 With the brutal winters, massive urban decay

-, a river that was once so polluted that it caught on fire thirteen times
+, a river that was once so polluted that it caught fire thirteen times

 , several political scandals leading to multiple FBI raids, and the fact that road construction is never

-finished (also a staple of Ohio in general), most residents have no illusions of being in paradise, and rely often on Gallows Humor
+finished (also a staple of Ohio in general), most residents have no illusions of being in paradise, and often speak with Gallows Humor

 .
 Some choose to stay, however, as the city has a low cost of living, a growing healthcare industry (the world-renown Cleveland Clinic and University Hospitals), and decent nightlife.
 It can even be called a mini-Chicago